akvorado/akvorado/console/data/docs/06-internals.md

 reference-counter 32-bit integer, which is used in the RIB in place of the original information.

+## Schema

+*Akvorado* schema is a bit dynamic.
+One can add or remove columns of data.
+However, everything needs to be predefined in the code.
+To add a new column, one needs to follow these steps:

+1. Add its symbol to `common/schema/definition.go`.
+2. Add it to the `flow()` function in `common/schema/definition.go`.
+Be sure to specify the right/smaller ClickHouse type.
+If the columns is prefixed with `Src` or `InIf`, don't add the opposite direction, this is done automatically.
+Use `ClickHouseMainOnly` if the column is expected to take a lot of space.
+Add the column to the end and set `Disabled` field to `true`.
+3. Make it usable in the filters by adding it to `console/filter/parser.peg`.
+   Don't forget to add a test in `console/filter/parser_test.go`.
+4. Modify `console/query/column.go` to alter the display of the column (it should be a string).
+5. If it does not have a proper type in ClickHouse to be displayed as is (like a MAC address stored as a 64-bit integer), also modify `widgetFlowLastHandlerFunc()` in `console/widgets.go`.
+6. Modify `inlet/flow/decoder/netflow/decode.go` and
+   `inlet/flow/decoder/sflow/decode.go` to extract the data from the flows.

 ## Web console

 The web console is built as a REST API with a single page application